 Our port operates 24 hours a day to support Canada’s trade objectives.
 Port operations result in increased rail and truck activity, noise and other nuisances that affect community well-being.
+There are also ongoing projects and/or proposed infrastructure development in and around these communities.
 We must work to balance trade objectives with the interests of our neighbours to enable continued growth and fulfillment of our mandate for Canadians.
-Learn more about our neighbouring communities.
+Learn about more about our neighbouring communities.

 The lands and waters Port Metro Vancouver manages border 16 different municipalities and intersect the asserted and established traditional territories and treaty lands of several Coast Salish First Nations.
 Learn more about Aboriginal relations and Port Metro Vancouver.

 As we grow, so does our ability to support our neighbouring communities.
 Through our dynamic and broad-ranging community investment program, we dedicate up to one per cent of our net income to initiatives that matter to local communities.
 Our investments support three key pillars: community enrichment, education and training and environmental leadership.
 Learn more about our community investment program.